WHAT IS ATTENTION DEFICIT HYPERACTIVITY DISORDER?

 "Attention Deficit Disorder (ADHD) exists with or without hyperactivity.
 In most cases people with this disorder are often ‘off task’, have particular difficulty commencing and switching tasks, together with a very short attention span and high levels of distractibility.
 They may fail to make effective use of the feedback they receive and have weak listening skills.
 Those with hyperactivity may act impulsively and erratically, have difficulty foreseeing outcomes, fail to plan ahead and be noticeably restless and fidgety.
 Those without the hyperactive trait tend to daydream excessively, lose track of what they are doing and fail to engage in their studies unless they are highly motivated.
 The behaviour of people with ADD can be inappropriate and unpredictable; this, together with the characteristics common to many SpLDs, can present a further barrier to learning."

 WHAT ARE THE MAIN DIFFICULTIES I SEE IN ADULTS WITH ADHD?

-finding it hard to stay still and feeling as if you are being controlled by a motor
+- finding it hard to stay still and feeling as if you are buzzing or being controlled by a motor

 However, I have seen many people with ADHD who have excelled in careers such as events-management, performing arts, project start-ups, etc. I have also assesed sports people who play at county-level and are at the top of their sports nationally.